-A BBC New Generation Artist and Winner of both First Prize and the Audience Prize at the 2009 London Handel Singing Competition, Ruby Hughes is the daughter of the celebrated Welsh ceramicist Elizabeth Fritsch.
+Holder of a 2014 Borletti-Buitoni Trust Award, Winner of both First Prize and the Audience Prize at the 2009 London Handel Singing Competition and a BBC New Generation Artist for 2011/2013, Ruby Hughes is the daughter of the celebrated Welsh ceramicist Elizabeth Fritsch.
 She gained a First Class Distinction Concert Diploma in Concert and Song at the Hochschule für Musik und Theater, Munich, and was awarded a Royal Philharmonic Society Susan Chilcott Award.
 A former Samling Scholar, she gained a full scholarship to study with Lillian Watson at the Royal College of Music, London, graduating in July 2009.

-Selected by OPERA NOW as amongst “Who’s Hot in Opera”, she made her debut at the Theater an der Wien in October 2009 as Roggiero / Tancredi conducted by René Jacobs, returning as Fortuna / L’Incoronazione di Poppea.
-She has sung the title role in Atalanta and Cleofide / Poro at the London Handel Festival, Michal / Saul at the Buxton Festival Euridice / L’Orfeo at the Aix-en-Provence Festival with René Jacobs, Minerva / The Return of Ulysses for English National Opera, She / King Arthur for Der Lautten Compagney, Berlin, The Statute / Pygmalion for the Early Opera Company, Argene / L’Olimpiade for Garsington Opera and Rose Maurrant / Street Scene for The Opera Group.
-Further engagements have included Silvia / L’isola disabitata (Bonno) with Pablo Heras-Casado at the Festival Internacional de Música Antigua, Madrid, the title role in Erismena for New Chamber Opera, Lucinda / Don Chischiotte in Sierra Morena for Musikwerkstatt Wien, Handel’s Tragic Heroines for Classical Opera, Sandrina / L’infedelta delusa for Potsdamer, Narcissa / Philemon und Baucis at the Musikfestspiele Potsdam Sanssouci and Rose Maurrant / Street Scene at the Opéra de Toulon.
+Selected by OPERA NOW as amongst “Who’s Hot in Opera”, she made her debut at the Theater an der Wien in October 2009 as Roggiero Tancredi conducted by René Jacobs, returning as Fortuna L’Incoronazione di Poppea.
+She has sung the title role in Atalanta and Cleofide Poro at the London Handel Festival, Michal Saul at the Buxton Festival Euridice L’Orfeo at the Aix-en-Provence Festival with René Jacobs, Minerva The Return of Ulysses for English National Opera, She King Arthur for Der Lautten Compagney, Berlin, The Statute Pygmalion for the Early Opera Company, Argene L’Olimpiade for Garsington Opera and Rose Maurrant Street Scene for The Opera Group.
+Further engagements have included Silvia L’isola disabitata (Bonno) with Pablo Heras-Casado at the Festival Internacional de Música Antigua, Madrid, the title role in Erismena for New Chamber Opera, Lucinda Don Chischiotte in Sierra Morena for Musikwerkstatt Wien, Handel’s Tragic Heroines for Classical Opera, Sandrina L’infedelta delusa for Potsdamer Winteroper, Narcissa Philemon und Baucis at the Musikfestspiele Potsdam Sanssouci, The Indian Queen at the Schwetzinger Festival, Ella In the Locked Room for Music Theatre Wales and Scottish Opera and Rose Maurrant Street Scene at the Opéra de Toulon.
 She also appeared in Sir Jonathan Miller’s production of the St Matthew Passion at the National Theatre.